adobe/helix-markdown-preview/README.md

 2. Switch to edit mode.
 Notice that the Helix icon is colored now:<br />
 ![Extension icon enabled](src/images/helix_logo_16.png)
 3. Click the Helix icon in the tool bar.
-4. A popup opens, showing the rendered markdown.
+4. A popup opens, showing the rendered output.
-5. Edit the markdown on `github.com` and observe the changes in the popup.
+5. Edit the markdown and observe the changes in the popup.

 ### Preview static file
 1. Navigate to a markdown (*.md) file on `github.com`.
 2. Click the _Raw_ button.
 Notice that the Helix icon is colored now:<br />
 ![Extension icon enabled](src/images/helix_logo_16.png)
 3. Click the Helix icon in the tool bar.
-4. A popup opens, showing the rendered markdown.
+4. A popup opens, showing the rendered output.

 ## Helix Configuration
 By default, the markdown will be previewed in standalone, client-sided mode.
 In order to let a local Helix server render the markdown, follow these steps:

-0. Start a local Helix server (see [www.project-helix.io](https://www.project-helix.io) how to set it up)
+1. Start a local Helix server (see [www.project-helix.io](https://www.project-helix.io) how to set it up).
+2. Open the project on `github.com` and start editing a markdown (*.md) file.
-1. Right-click the Helix icon and select 'Options'
+3. Right-click the Helix icon in the toolbar and select 'Options'.
-2. Click the checkbox to use Helix rendering
+4. Click the checkbox to use Helix rendering.
-3. Provide the base URL of your Helix instance (e.g. `http://localhost:3000`)
+5. Provide the base URL of your Helix instance (e.g. `http://localhost:3000`).
+6. Click the Helix icon in the tool bar.
+7. A popup opens, showing the rendered output from Helix.
+8. Edit the markdown and observe the changes in the popup.

 ## 3rd party dependencies